PostHog/posthog.com/contents/blog/company-survey-h1-2024.md

 * ### How we run our company survey

 * We asked 14 questions covering categories such as company, confidence, culture, and growth.
 12 of the questions we asked required a response ranging from 1, meaning strongly disagree, to 5, meaning strongly agree.
-These questions also had an optional text field for people to add comments:
+These questions also had an optional text field for people to add comments.
+These questions are listed above in the Benchmarks section.

-* PostHog is in a position to really succeed over the next three years.
-* I understand PostHog's goals and can see how my work contributes to them.
-* At PostHog, we have open and honest two-way communication.
-* I receive appropriate recognition for my work at PostHog.
-* I believe that my total compensation (salary + equity + benefits) is fair, relative to similar roles at other companies.
-* My manager and team around me genuinely care about my wellbeing.
-* The leaders at PostHog keep people informed about what is happening.
-* I feel like I am learning and growing at PostHog.
-* Generally, I believe my workload is reasonable for my role and I am able to arrange time out from work when I need it.
-* The support I am receiving and processes we have in place allow me to do my best possible work.
-* I would recommend PostHog as a great place to work.
-* I see myself still working at PostHog in two years' time.

-And two of which were mandatory and had open text fields:
+We also asked two questions which were mandatory and had open text fields:

 * What motivates you right now?
 * If you were to leave PostHog, what would the reason be?

-We took the scores we received and compared them to Culture Amp’s benchmark for ‘new tech’ companies with less than 200 people.
-We then took the average score out of 5 and multiplied it by 20 to get a percentage.
-It’s a bit rough, but is useful for comparing our scores against the industry benchmark.

 We ran this survey using the [Deel Pulse Surveys app in Slack](https://www.deel.com/plugins/pulse-surveys/).
 Our previous three surveys were quarterly, but this time we waited six months.
 We’ll stick with bi-annual surveys moving forward.